-We are working to learn how open data and local physical activity opportunities can be put to best use within referral settings and support the achievement of a range of health and wellbeing outcomes.
+This project has been learning how open data and local physical activity opportunities can be put to best use within referral settings and support the achievement of a range of health and wellbeing outcomes.

-The project, funded by the Greater London Authority (GLA) and Sport England, seeks to identify the needs of service users, referral agencies and local physical activity providers, in respect to the effective inclusion of physical activity within referral pathways.
+The project, funded by the Greater London Authority (GLA) and Sport England, sought to identify the needs of service users, referral agencies and local physical activity providers, in respect to the effective inclusion of physical activity within referral pathways.

 From our work delivering social prescription link-worker training, we know that those who engage with service users, require up-to-date information on local, relevant activity opportunities.